xwipeoutx/hololens-workshop/1-hello-world/2-unity-overview.md

 This creates a `Prefab` - a "master copy" of the game object in its own file, which can be put into the scene and tweaked.

-Note the existing car object changes colour, it is now an _instance_ of the prefab, with all the settings coming from the prefab.
+Note the existing car object in your scene hierachy has changed colour, it is now an _instance_ of the prefab, with all the settings coming from the prefab.

 1. Rename the existing `Car` object in the scene to `Car 1`
 2. Set the car position to `(-10, 0, -0.5)`